 Health Data Analytics

-The Fellow will gain experience in management, organizational, and analysis of observational data that can be used to support health policy evaluations, quality assessments / improvement, health services research, health economics, or policy relevant epidemiologic projects.
+The Fellow will gain experience in management, organization, and analysis of observational data that can be used to support health policy evaluations, quality assessments / improvement, health services research, health economics, or policy relevant epidemiologic projects.
 The Fellow will develop skills in constructing analytic files from raw data files, gain an understanding of health care data structure and layout, and become more experience with utilizing software such as SAS.

 Leadership, Project Management, and Interpersonal Skills